rust-lang/rfcs/active/0000-allocator.md

 the one container: instead of a `&Cell<uint>`, just use a `uint`.
 (Note that this is simple in part because the API of `Arr` allows one to extract an `&A` reference to its underlying raw allocator, with the specific type that was provided.
-It is up the the library designer to decide whether or not to expose the allocator it such a way.)
+It is up to the library designer to decide whether or not to expose the allocator in such a way.)

 ## Why this API
 [Why this API]: #why-this-api